 These aspects don't create a major problem, though, and in a way they keep the game from becoming too easy to complete.
 If you're looking for an absorbing game to take up your afternoon, this would be a great place to start!

 So, here it is (latest version, 15/03/14).
-The game is available as a freeware download (ssd disk image, compatible with emulators or an actual Electron if transferred over) from the Retro Software label.
+The game is available as a freeware download (ssd disc image, compatible with emulators or an actual Electron if transferred over) from the Retro Software label.

 Moge of Tossle 2 - Acorn Electron version of 'Wizard of Wor'